djalbat/Easy-DragAndDrop/README.md

 ## Changing the CSS

-Feel free to change the CSS with care.
-Check the `example.css` file in the `docs/` folder for some CSS that works well.
+Of course feel free to change the CSS with care.
 Note that the triangles used are defined in the `ToggleButton` class in the `es6/explorer/` folder.
-You'll need to re-build the package if you want to change these.
+You will need to re-build the package if you want to change these.

 ## Contact